mridulrb/Predict-loan-eligibility-using-IBM-Watson-Studio/loan-eligibility.md

 sns.distplot(train['Total_Income'])
 ```
 ![Feature Engineering](doc/images/Feature_Engineering_1.png)
-We can see it is shifted towards left, i.e., the distribution is right-skewed.
+It can be seen, it is shifted towards the left, meaning the distribution is right-skewed.
 So, let's take the log transformation to make the distribution normal.
 ```
 train['Total_Income_log'] = np.log(train['Total_Income'])
 sns.distplot(train['Total_Income_log'])